 A third key benefit for Viewpost’s engineers is the exceptional level of technical support that Metricly’s team provides.
 When asked what he likes most about Metricly, Strickland said, “It’s the support engagement, including at the executive level.
 It is one of the few companies where that is actually a value.”

-He added, “I always feel like Metricly is trying to be proactive” with customer support.
+“I always feel like Metricly is trying to be proactive” with customer support.
 “It’s rare that it’s a reactive type of situation.”

 Going forward, Telfort, Strickland and their team plan to leverage Metricly as they move more workloads to containerized and serverless environments.
 “We’re doing more and more in the container and serverless space,” Strickland said.
 “It’s extraordinarily problematic to manage those scenarios, but we’re working closely with Metricly to help us optimize the use of serverless platforms and containers.”